-OVERN G4-34 Report the governance structure of the organization, including committees of the highest governance body.
+OVERN ANCE G4-34 Report the governance structure of the organization, including committees of the highest governance body.
 Identify any committees responsible for decision-making on economic, environmental and social impacts.
-Our Company- Corporate Governance p.18 and 2015 Proxy Statement pp. 9-16 G4-35 Report the process for delegating authority for economic, environmental and social topics from the highest governance body to senior executives and other employees.
+Our Company-Corporate Governance p.18 Proxy Statement: Governance of the Company Board Meetings, Attendance and Committees G4-35 Report the process for delegating authority for economic, environmental and social topics from the highest governance body to senior executives and other employees.
 The business, properties and affairs of the organization are managed by the Chief Executive Officer under the direction of the Board of Directors.
 The Board of Directors has responsibility for establishing broad corporate policies and for the overall performance and direction of the Company, which includes economic, environmental and social topics.
 G4-36 Report whether the organization has appointed an executive-level position or positions with responsibility for economic, environmental and social topics, and whether post holders report directly to the highest governance body.
 Our senior management team is responsible for overseeing economic, environmental and social topics that impact our business and our stakeholders.
 While senior management reports to our CEO, our senior management team also has direct interaction with our Board of Directors on these matters.
 G4-37 Report the processes for consultation between stakeholders and the highest governance body on economic, environmental and social topics.
 If consultation is delegated, describe to whom and any feedback processes to the highest governance body.
-The Board of Directors has approved a process by which stakeholders may contact the members of the Board of Director regarding economic, environmental and social topics of concern Please write to Denbury Resources Inc., Attention Corporate Secretary, 5320 Legacy Drive, Plano Texas 75024.
-In addition, stakeholders may email the Corporate Secretary and Board members at: secretary@denbury.com .
+The Board of Directors has approved a process by which stakeholders may contact the members of the Board of Directors regarding economic, environmental and social topics of concern.
+Please write to Denbury Resources Inc., Attention Corporate Secretary, 5320 Legacy Drive, Plano Texas 75024.
+In addition, stakeholders may email the Corporate Secretary and Board members at: secretary@denbury.com.
 G4-38 Report the composition of the highest governance body and its committees by: executive or non-executive; independence; tenure on the governance body; number of each individual's other significant positions and commitments, and the nature of the commitments; gender; membership of under-represented social groups; competences relating to economic, environmental and social impacts; and stakeholder representation.
-2015 Proxy Statement pp. 3-8 (Director Information); 2015 Proxy Statement p.
-11 (Director Independence) G4-39 Report whether the Chair of the highest governance body is also an executive officer (and, if so, his or her function within the organization's management and the reasons for this arrangement).
+Proxy Statement - Proposal One: Election of Directors - Governance of the Company - Director Independence G4-39 Report whether the Chair of the highest governance body is also an executive officer (and, if so, his or her function within the organization's management and the reasons for this arrangement).
 Denbury's Chairman of the Board is not an executive officer.
-See also, 2015 Proxy Statement p.
-9 (Board Leadership Structure) and "Our Company- Corporate Governance ." p.18 G4-40 Report the nomination and selection processes for the highest governance body and its committees, and the criteria used for nominating and selecting highest governance body members.
-2015 Proxy Statement pp. 10-11 (Identification of Director Candidates); 2015 Proxy Statement p.
-69 (Stockholders Proposals for our 2016 Annual Meeting of Stockholders)
+See also, "Our Company-Corporate Governance." p.18 Proxy Statement: Governance of the Company-Board Leadership Structure G4-40 Report the nomination and selection processes for the highest governance body and its committees, and the criteria used for nominating and selecting highest governance body members.
+Proxy Statement: - Governance of the Company - Identification of Director Candidates - Stockholder Proposals for Our 2017 Annual Meeting of Stockholders